RadialDevGroup/ombudsman/ATTENDANCE.md

 - If working from home will not be productive or will adversely affect your recovery, don't.

+- Absences not related to a health issue shall be qualified as personal time and should be taken as needed to recuperate from work-related stress.

 - Sick or personal time may be made up only if specifically required to meet commitments to clients, and no other resourcing solution will accomplish